Cooling the Performance Model 3 On Track – An Overview of Modified Heat Exchangers

 So, we fitted an oil cooler on the front drive unit as well.
 Testing was as expected, and the front drive unit responded in much the same way as the rear drive unit.
 Temperatures dropped in all regards, Supercharging speed was not affected, and the powertrain was now operating at near-ideal temperatures even under sustained heavy load.
 Now that we knew the drive unit cooling was completely solved, we moved on to the next piece of the puzzle.

 That all being said, there is one more component we have identified as being the weak link in the system, and ultimately needs to be resolved before we can conclude that the concern is fully eliminated.
 We kept this for last, as it will be the most difficult problem to overcome.
-On the bright side, we are already working on a solution and are confident that it can be fixed.
+On the bright side, we are already working on a solution and are confident that in time it can be fixed.
 Stay tuned for more information, as we should have this problem ironed out soon, so that you all can keep turning fast laps for the full session – not just part of it!
-We will be testing this in 3 weeks at VIR.

 P.S.
 Please note some of the modifications pictured are purely prototypes for testing and are not indicative of the final product.